-Pho Real: Hanoi Goes All Out For Summit Kitsch
+'Pho Real': Hanoi Goes All Out For Summit Kitsch

 These matters are clearly on the mind of Tran That Thang, who has brought his young grandson to the Vietnam Military History Museum in downtown Hanoi, across the street from a statue of Russian revolutionary Vladimir Lenin.

-Tran, accompanied by his wife, takes the young child past the remains of a downed U.S. B-52 bomber, a UH-1 "Huey" helicopter and rows of unexploded American bombs and landmines.
+Tran, accompanied by his wife, takes the young child past the remains of a downed U.S. B-52 bomber, a UH-1 "Huey" helicopter, and rows of unexploded American bombs and landmines.

 "In order for my family to visit here today, we have gone through many years of fighting," says Tran, who was a soldier in the North Vietnamese army from 1972-75.